-At this point, we show inductively, using Birkar's recent results on boundedness for log Fano fibrations,~\cite{1811.10709}, that, at each step in this tower of fibrations, if we assume that the base of the fibration belongs to a bounded family, then the same holds also for the total space of the fibration.
+At this point, we show inductively, using Birkar's recent results on boundedness for log Fano fibrations,~\cites{1811.10709, 1811.107092}, that, at each step in this tower of fibrations, if we assume that the base of the fibration belongs to a bounded family, then the same holds also for the total space of the fibration.

+The condition that $l(K_X+B)\sim 0$ for some fixed $l$, depending only on the dimension of $X$ is a conjectured to hold by the so-called Index Conjecture, see, for example, \cite{Xu.thesis}.
+Clearly, the condition that $l(K_X+B)\sim 0$ automatically implies the coefficients of $B$ vary in the set $\{\frac 1l, \frac 2l, \dots, \frac{l-2}{l}, \frac{l-1}{l}\}$.
+Assuming the Index Conjecture, it is then not hard to see, thanks to the results of \cite{MR3224718}, that Theorem~\ref{delta.lcy.thm} holds under the weaker assumption that the coefficients of $B$ belong to a subset of $(0, 1)$ satisfying the descending chain condition\footnote{A subset of $\mathbb R$ satisfies the descending chain condition if any non-increasing sequence is eventually constant.}.

 We regard Theorem~\ref{delta.lcy.thm} as providing strong evidence for a more general conjecture, generalizing the BAB Conjecture: the conjecture predicts the boundedness of all rationally connected varieties of log Calabi--Yau type with bounded singularities.